akalongman/linux-longishdark-theme/README.md

-# linux-longmanishdark-theme
+# linux-longishdark-theme
-Longmanish Dark Theme for Linux
+LongishDark Theme for Linux